nwalters512/241-malloc-scripts/README.md

 ## Usage

+After cloning the repo, run `npm install` in the project root.
+This will install all required dependencies.

 Open `malloc.js` and specify your nickname in the `nickname` variable at the top of the file.
-Then, run `npm start` from the root of this repo.
+Then, run `npm start` from the project root.
 The output will be printed to your console and nicely formatted.

 Currently, this script reports the following: